 It’s also great for stabilizing your knees.
 Shaking is expected in the beginning, so don’t worry about it.
 If anything, your family members will take a kick out of your facial expression as you try to keep your core tight and avoid breaking form.

 Standing Leg Curls

-If you are new to the routine, I recommended starting with just your bodyweight.
+If you are new to the routine, I recommended starting with just your body weight.
 But if you’ve already been well-acclimatized with your workouts, it would be a great idea to include a resistance band to increase the work put on your muscles, and even more so if you’re looking for proper toning.

-Lying Leg Curl
+Lying Leg Curls

 The weight is entirely up to you and can be adjusted as you progress throughout the weeks.
 Most dumbbells come at affordable prices, but if you want excellent quality, I recommend getting the Bowflex Select Tech 552 from Amazon.

-It’s conveniently designed so that you can easily adjust its weight in real-time instead of purchasing countless sets that you’ll have to pack somewhere in the house.
+It’s conveniently designed so you can easily adjust its weight in real-time instead of purchasing countless sets you’ll have to pack somewhere in the house.
 Like the original routine, the lying leg curl exercise is excellent for improving strength and flexibility and engaging the surrounding gluteal muscles.

 This is more like a modified Bodyweight Hamstring Curl minus the sliding towel – another great way of switching up seated leg curls at home.
 The method of starting is pretty much the same, but this time with a little more movement of the knees and hips.